A smart TV or home cinema set? Here’s what you need

 The end goal obviously is a world in which all the smart devices in our smart homes can communicate with each other.
 And while we are still a long way from that scenario, the first careful steps in the right direction have been taken.
 Samsung e.g. developed its own SmartThings platform that allows you to communicate with other devices in your home through your TV.
 For now these other devices have to be Samsung devices or devices with compatible sensors, i.e. lighting, air conditioning or speakers.
 Your TV acts as a kind of hub in that case, sending data to connected devices.
 Where the current protocol is rather closed and Samsung oriented, the company appears to be have an open platform in the works.
 Philips also created an app/platform to control other smart home devices from partner brands.
 Yet here too the compatibility is limited to a specific brand protocol.

 As described earlier Logitech is another manufacturer aimed at the smart home market now, including integration with smart home products in their top remote controls.
 Here too though, full support for all smart devices is lacking.
-Overall we can conclude that the development of an industry wide standard for smart home devices is still in its early stages.
+Overall we can conclude that the development of an industry wide standard for smart home has to become a priority.
 Expect more developments and broader support in the coming years.

 Since there is no one platform that allows you to control all your smart devices out there, it is wise to carefully research what you can and cannot control with your TV, app or remote and which other services, protocols and brands are supported.

 Another promising way to give your AV-equipment a smart makeover is the rise of multiroom audio systems.
 Multiroom solutions don’t require cables or various remotes but will let you listen to music from the same source throughout your house.
-Here too, you’re currently best off sticking to the same brand for all the speakers.
+Sticking to the same brand for all the speakers will provide you with significant ease of use, though you can also opt for an open-sourced partner.

 Companies such as Samsung, LG and Panasonic now have wireless speakers on the market that you can connect to your TV or soundbar, giving you a multiroom experience with your (Smart) TV as a hub.